alfatihart/http-ssl-ssh-injector/README.md

 waiting for your opinions

 # http-ssl-ssh-tunneling
-http ssl ssh tunneling vpn for android and linux devices
+http ssl ssh tunneling vpn for macOS devices

 # whats new!